-Professor Heidi Elmendorf has been at Georgetown University since 1999 as a faculty member in the Department of Biology, and she now serves as Senior Advisor to President DeGioia for Equity in Education.
+Professor Heidi Elmendorf has been at Georgetown University since 1999 as a faculty member in the Department of Biology.

 Prof. Elmendorf has spent her research career in the field of global health, studying parasitic diseases that primarily affect some of the world’s most underprivileged peoples.
 Her laboratory conducts research on the intestinal parasite Giardia.
 Over the past two decades, she has taught a wide range of courses in Biology to both majors and non-majors and has won numerous teaching honors for her work.